 Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
 In more remote areas, accommodation may be of a lower standard and may not have all western amenities.
 In the Fuji area, hotels tend to be more traditional in style and culture.
 In this area, you may be asked to take your shoes off at the door and store them in a secure locker - this is very traditional Japanese culture.
+Please note, double bed requests can be made at time of booking but cannot be guaranteed.

-Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between your home country and Japan.
+Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between the New Zealand and Japan.